LoHarvey/FinalProject/README.md

 The hardest part about creating our game was coordinating times to meet, since we each were a bit scattered in terms of locations/work/other priorities.
 We had to communicate over text quite a bit, which definitely complicated things because of delays and ideas that might’ve been lost in translation.
 We also encountered a bit of trouble implementing our sprites and fonts and the like, but we eventually got it all figured out.

 ## Implementation
-- Includes a visual novel look and feel with point and click dialogue/choice options.
+- Includes a visual novel look and feel with point and click dialogue/choice options
-      - Medieval look and feel
+- Takes on a medieval look and feel
 - Almost all assets created by our team, save the fonts:
     - Characters + sounds by Ash
     - Weapons + backgrounds by Izzy